nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

                         </div>
 						<div class="post-t">B2B Online Aftermath</div>
 						<div class="post-descr">
 							B2B Online is where world leading manufacturers share their experience with the fellow professionals in the field.
-Now we're excited to share our impressions from this experience.
+Now we're excited to present our B2B e-commerce software.
 						</div>
 						<a href="{{ '/blog/b2b-online-aftermath' | absolute_url }}" class="post-link">Read more...</a>
 					</div>